skipperbent/XAMPP-Website-Manager/README.md

 - Autostart servers and/or program when Windows starts.
 - Start/restart of servers
 - Auto-restart
-- Over the air updates
 - Multi languages
 - Quick access to log-files/configuration through tray icon.
 - Log viewer that shows changes to log-files in realtime.
+- Easy configurator for PHP and MySQL.
+- Over the air updates
 - Other stuff.

 ### Supported languages